sam-roth/autobind/doc/source/autobind-cxxapi.rst

 .. a*

-.. cpp:class:: python::ListRef: public python::ObjectRef
+.. cpp:class:: autobind::ListRef: public autobind::ObjectRef

     Holds a reference to a Python sequence, such as a :py:class:`list`.